© 2025 SAT/Sphere. All rights reserved.

 This comprehensive guide is designed to help you understand the multifaceted role of SAT scores in higher education and assist you in strategically planning your college applications.

-Download Bluebook, the official College Board app, to take official full-length digital SAT practice tests.
+Download Bluebook, the official College Board app, for free full-length digital SAT practice tests.